-We conducted a quantitative, stakeholder-driven approach to identify and prioritize the sustainability issues material to our company and our stakeholders.
-The analysis leveraged the Accountability AA1000 Stakeholder Engagement Standard and identified issues were aligned with the Global Reporting Initiative (GRI) G4 Reporting Principles and Standard Disclosures.
+Our quantitative, stakeholder-driven approach identified and prioritized the sustainability issues material to our company and our stakeholders.
+The 48 issues analyzed were aligned with the Global Reporting Initiative (GRI) G4 Reporting Principles and Standard Disclosures.

 - Non-governmental organizations